List of Days of Our Lives characters introduced in the 1980s: Anjelica Deveraux

 Anjelica Deveraux was originated by Jane Elliot on March 18, 1987.
 Elliot was best known for her portrayal of Tracy Quartermaine on General Hospital.
 Elliot vacated the role on February 15, 1989.
 Shelley Taylor Morgan briefly played Anjelica for one month from February 21 to March 24, 1989.
 Judith Chapman later took over on April 7, 1989, until March 19, 1990, when the character was believed to have been killed off in a plane accident with her son Alexander.
 Chapman returned for two episodes, airing on January 22 and 23, 1991.
 Anjelica is known for being the second wife of Harper Deveraux, the Riverfront Knifer, and the mistress of Justin Kiriakis (Wally Kurth).

 On May 11, 2017, it was announced that veteran actress Morgan Fairchild had been cast to portray Anjelica.
 Fairchild departed the show on August 29, 2017, when Anjelica suffers a sudden heart attack and dies.
 Chapman reprised the role as an apparition during the 2018 Halloween episode.
-In a January 2019 interview, Chapman revealed she had been previously asked to reprise the role of Anjelica prior to Fairchild's casting.
+In a January 2019 interview, Chapman revealed she had been asked to reprise the role of Anjelica prior to Fairchild's casting.